zain-b/Gigg/README.md

   The cool thing about it is that it allows for **directly storing typescript classes** without any extra code and figures out primary-keys and relations itself.
 Since the socket service sends us data that is already deserialised into our expected typescript model classes.
 It is simply a matter of adding them to the database as class objects.

+  The data service owns two behaviour subjects `events$` and `stories$`.
+Every time we update the local database with new objects from the socket service, we push the updated data into the behaviour subjects.
+Observables are derived from the two behaviour subjects which other components and services such as the **events service**, **stories service** and **search service** subscribe to.
+For example, the events service calls the `getEvents()` method in the data service and subscribes to the returned Observable.
+This enables the UI to automatically update seamlessly.

-  The resulting code to store and retrieve data from becomes simple, short and intuitive.
+  The resulting code to store data, retrieve data and refresh the UI from becomes simple, short and intuitive.
 See:

   - [data service](client/src/app/services/data.service.ts)
   - [typescript event model](client/src/app/models/event.model.ts)
   - [typescript story model](client/src/app/models/story.model.ts)

 ```Javascript

 class GiggDatabase extends Dexie {
   events: Dexie.Table<Event,number>;